-These Anti-Doping Rules serve as a framework for anti-doping activities and are intended to prevent, detect, and deter doping practices within World Boxing's Events, safeguarding the rights of clean athletes and preserving the integrity of competition.
-World Boxing has adopted these Anti-Doping Rules on 25 November 2023.
+These Anti-Doping Rules serve as a framework for anti-doping activities and are intended to prevent, detect, and deter doping practices within the purview of World Boxing, safeguarding the rights of clean athletes and preserving the integrity of competition.
+World Boxing has adopted these Anti-Doping Rules on 25 November 2023 and has subsequently made modifications approved 28 January 2025.